 Very cool little item from Dick Zimmerman, who although famous for his ring-and-hoop themed stage act, was an inventor of many clever close-up items.
 Computer Vision is one of these, released in 1979.
 It has not been produced for a couple of decades.

 Repeat as many times as you wish.
-The cards can be examined by the spectators.
+No forces or fishing.
 It is a very clever principle at work.
-Complete in excellent condition, with the small vinyl carrying case and instruction sheet.

 Back to previous page